Papa Noël Nedule: 1940–1956: Early life and career beginnings

 Kinshasa, formerly known as Léopoldville, was the birthplace of Papa Noël and served as the capital of the Belgian Congo during the colonial era.

 Antoine Nedule Monswet was born on 29 December 1940 in Léopoldville, then part of the Belgian Congo (later known as the Republic of the Congo, Zaire, and today the Democratic Republic of the Congo), to a father from Republic of the Congo and a mother from Democratic Republic of the Congo.
 Though it was widely believed that his moniker "Noël" was derived from his birth during the festive Christmas period, Papa Noël clarified in a 2024 interview with the Daily Nation that his stage name had no connection to Christmas.
 Instead, it was bestowed upon him by his mentor, Léon Bukasa, who reversed the spelling of his own name "Léon" to create "Noël" and added "Papa" in accordance with a cultural tradition from Nedule's maternal ethnic group, wherein the firstborn son is affectionately referred to by that title.

 Papa Noël grew up under the sole care of his mother.
 At the age of 15 in 1956, Papa Noël enrolled at Collège Sainte-Anne (now Collège Saint-Joseph) in the Kalina district (today Gombe) of Léopoldville, then the only primary school for native Congolese in the city.
 There, he began developing his musical talents, gaining local fame as "the little Django Reinhardt".
 Although initially autodidactic in his approach to the guitar, he later pursued formal instruction in vocal techniques and musical theory, including the reading and composition of musical notation.
-Among the musicians who inspired him were Paul Ebengo Dewayon, Antoine Wendo Kolosoy—whose 1948 hit "Marie-Louise" left a lasting impression—and Le Grand Kallé, Henri Bowane, Jean Bosco Mwenda, Zacharie Elenga, Manuel d'Oliveira, and Emmanuel Antoine Tshilumba wa Baloji (Tino Baroza).
+Among the musicians who inspired him were Paul Ebengo Dewayon, Antoine Wendo Kolosoy, Le Grand Kallé, Henri Bowane, Jean Bosco Mwenda, Zacharie Elenga, Manuel d'Oliveira, and Emmanuel Antoine Tshilumba wa Baloji (Tino Baroza).
 Papa Noël credited Zacharie Elenga's Hawaiian guitar style, alongside the works of François Bosele and Belgian guitarist Bill Alexandre, with influencing his early interest in guitar solos.